Oh what a beautiful morning ....................... oh what a beautiful day.......................

 I have to say the site was a big disappointment.
 The lazy Greeks had made no effort to reconstruct any part of the site, and so we were left to wander around piles of rubble,

 pretty much.
 The biggest disappointment whilst there was that the battery on the camera packed upon me despite having shown a full charge before I set out.
-So now both the main and spare batteries are on charge via mains electricity rather than in twelve volt
+So right now both the main and spare batteries are on charge via mains electricity rather than on the

 And the forlorn paperback?